Junebuggi/SYSC3010_TeamProject/README.md

 Abdul-Rahmaan Rufai

 ------------------------------------------------------------------------------------------------------------------------------
 To operate this system in a similar fashion as we have done, you will require 2 Raspberry pi's, an Arduino, an Android smart phone and an internet connection.
+All python scripts have been developed using the Python 2.7 language.
+You will need to find the IP of each Pi by using the ifconfig command in the terminal.
+Replace the IP in the app, roomPi and globalServer scripts to reflect this.

 Additional Hardware used: